chitrams/demo-simple-om/README.md

 This is the name of your folder.
 Change it to whatever you wish.
 I’ve set mine to the name `local-09-19`.

+The next few lines after that are the malaria parameters.
+You can change these around as you wish; I’ve selected the ones in the current script for a relatively quick run (less than five minutes on the HPC).

 ### Running the workflow on an HPC